 Cool graphic designs or anything that you think I would enjoy.

 I would like it if you would put a short message on your card.
 Maybe tell me about a favorite book or something you read recently; a sport you like or participate in; your hometown/country, about yourself, or why you picked that particular card.

-I always register cards the day I receive them.
-Sometimes it takes a few days to upload a scan.
+I register cards the day I receive them.
 I look forward to hearing from you.
 Thank you for whatever you decide to send.